AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-12.md

 <!-- cp workspace/resources/classOutlineTemplate.md docs/module- -->
 <!-- !
 END INSTRUCTOR ONLY CONTENT -->

-*Far and way, ther is no greater gift life offers than the chance to work hard at work worth doing. - Teddy Roosevelt*
+*Far and way, there is no greater gift life offers than the chance to work hard at work worth doing. - Teddy Roosevelt*

 ## Greet, Outline, and Objectify

 <!-- SMART: Specific, Measurable, Attainable, Relevant, and Timely. -->
 <!-- https://examples.yourdictionary.com/well-written-examples-of-learning-objectives.html -->

-*OBJECTIVE: Today the student will learn and practice to understand:*s
+*OBJECTIVE: Today the student will learn and practice to understand:*

-* *Planning an app's needs using their Capstone Project*
+* *Planning an app's data needs using their Capstone Project*

 *****